 This email marketing tool will not only allow you to send transactional emails but also help you improve your potential deliverability and provide you with complete analytics.

 It has the most of the reports you might need — a click-map, geo-tracking, Google Analytics integration and order tracking.
 Only direct social media tracking is missing here.

 Sending classic newsletters is also available, but the choice of email templates is not that versatile (just over ten design elements to choose from) as in GetResponse or Aweber geared for sending email newsletters.
-And it lacks such option as a/b testing.
+And, unfortunately, this app doesn’t have many benefits over such overhyped tools as Mandrill, that forces its users to sell a kidney to afford mailing their subscribers.
+Plus, it lacks such option as a/b testing.